Sell More Handmade with this Retail Trick

 A department’s buyer, such as the women’s dress department buyer, wouldn’t just order a wide variety of dresses or choose dresses based on what they liked.
 They started with a vision.

-A clothing buyer created stories with collections.
+The buyer created stories with collections.

 One dress collection might be full of rich velvets and satins in jewel tones and tell a story of attending glamourous holiday parties.
-While another collection may be full of suiting fabrics and structured silhouettes that painted the picture of a working woman in a professional workplace.
+While another collection may be full of suiting fabrics and structured silhouettes that paint the picture of a working woman in a professional workplace.

-Then, create groupings of products that work together.
+Start by creating products that work together.

 EXAMPLE